idec-teams/2023_Evolution_Suisse/docs/project/results.md

  </figcaption>
 </figure>

-We also used a fluorescent reporter strain (See LINK to reporter section for more details on the flow cytometry result) to precisely quantify the effects of different 2A peptides on CERK1-AvrPtoB interaction (**Fig. 6**).
+We also used a [fluorescent reporter strain](##Construction of fluorescent reporter strains to quantitatively measure interaction strength ) to precisely quantify the effects of different 2A peptides on CERK1-AvrPtoB interaction (**Fig. 6**).
 We got similar results as the plate assay, indicating that E2A is the best option.

 <figure markdown>
 ![Figure6](Result_figures/Figure_6.png)